gnairooze/redis-samples/redis-replica-sample/readme.md

 ## description

-this docker componse file creates two containers from redis nodes. one of them is master and the other is slave.
+this docker compose file creates two containers from redis nodes. one of them is master and the other is slave.

 ## run the docker comopse